-Microsoft Windows 10 is currently the best Operating System in the world and it provides so many great features, performance, and overall stability.
-Windows 10 is filled with many Keyboard shortcuts that can help you perform efficiently.
+Microsoft Windows 11 is currently the best Operating System in the world and it provides so many great features, performance, and overall stability.
+Windows 11 comes in with many Keyboard shortcuts that can help you perform efficiently and smoothly.

-We listed 50 of these Keyboard shortcuts that can help you save time in your workflow.
+We listed 50 of these Windows Keyboard shortcuts that can help you save time in your workflow.

 1. Cut, Copy and Paste